duke-leeth/decrypt_diversity_of_cryptocoins/README.md

 ## Scalability
-This data pipeline can scale up to 100x
+This data pipeline can scale up to 100x, which means it can handle the following:
-Specs:

 * Scalability: 100x
 * 1 record / 100ms
 * 2.6 MB/sec